JESR555/JESR555/README.md

 🙌I appreciate any knowledge u can share to me.

 🚗Other interest of my are cars, i mean, I like to search and learn by myself everything about any car.
-In my freetimes I usually fix it.
+In my freetimes I usually fix my car.